 Due to the public school closures, many will be left without the normal lunches they get during the school hours.
 Several public school systems will be handing out free meals to students during the closures.

 How is the coronavirus going to be affecting your day-to-day life?

-In addition to the closure of all catholic schools, the Episcopal Diocese of Maryland has announced that the Diocese of Maryland must shut down public worship services beginning Sunday, March 15.
+In addition to the closure schools, the Episcopal Diocese of Maryland has announced that the Diocese of Maryland must shut down public worship services beginning Sunday, March 15.

-If you're a student yourself or you're a parent to a student make sure to check with your college, university or school district to see if they're switching to remote access for the time being.
+If you're a student yourself or you're a parent to a student make sure to check with your college, university or school district to see if they're using to remote access.